Vertex Nomination Via Seeded Graph Matching: Introduction and Background

 Formally, suppose we are given two networks $G=(V,E)$ and $G'=(V',E')$ on overlapping but not necessarily identical vertex sets $V$ and $V'$ respectively.
-We will presently restrict our attention to the case of a single VOI in $G$ (as the case of multiple VOIs is an immediate extension of our methodology for a single VOI), and we write where $x$ and $x'$ represent the VOI in $G$ and $G'$ resp.; $S$ and $S'$ represent the seeded vertices across networks---those vertices that appear in both vertex sets whose correspondence across networks (i.e., the seeding $S\leftrightarrow S'$) is known a priori---and necessarily satisfy $s:=|S|=|S'|$; $W$ and $W'$ are the shared non-seed vertices---those vertices that appear in both vertex sets whose correspondence across networks is unknown a priori---with $|W| = |W'| = n$; and $J$ and $J'$ are the unshared vertices---those vertices that appear in only one or the other vertex set without correspondences across networks---with $|J| = m$ and $|J'| = m'$.
+For simplicity, we will presently restrict our attention to the case of a single VOI in $G$ (as the case of multiple VOIs is an immediate extension of our methodology for a single VOI), and we write where $x$ and $x'$ represent the VOI in $G$ and $G'$ resp.; $S$ and $S'$ represent the seeded vertices across networks---those vertices that appear in both vertex sets whose correspondence across networks (i.e., the seeding $S\leftrightarrow S'$) is known a priori---and necessarily satisfy $s:=|S|=|S'|$; $W$ and $W'$ are the shared non-seed vertices---those vertices that appear in both vertex sets whose correspondence across networks is unknown a priori---with $|W| = |W'| = n$; and $J$ and $J'$ are the unshared vertices---those vertices that appear in only one or the other vertex set without correspondences across networks---with $|J| = m$ and $|J'| = m'$.
 Thus, we can write

 While the correspondence between vertices in $W$ and $W'$ is unknown a priori, we will further assume that it is unknown which vertices in $G\setminus\{x,S\}$ are in $W$ versus $J$, as are the values of $n,m$ and $m'$.
 Our inference task is to identify $x'\in V'\setminus S'$ (i.e., the corresponding VOI in $G'$) using only the knowledge of the graph structures and the correspondence $S \leftrightarrow S'$.
 For the purposes of this paper, we will assume that the corresponding vertex $x'$ \textit{does} exist in $G'$, else our task is impossible.
+Our goal will be to nominate vertices in $G'$ in a principled manner so that the true match is high in the nomination list, thus saving the end-user time in searching for this true match.
+While this core-junk network framework has appeared often in the literature (see, for example, \cite{kazemi2015can}), herein we will consider a more general random graph model that allows for heterogeneity in vertex degree and behavior (see, Section \ref{sec:rhocorr}).